 5. General Description

-AUTODOS 2000 is designed to control swimming pool water conditions.
-It is equipped with 2 independent channels for monitoring chlorine or redox and pH.
-AUTODOS 2000 can regulate pH (by acid or alkali dosing) and chlorine levels.
-Regulation of chlorine is done by lowering the total chlorine level and raising the content of free chlorine.
+AUTODOS 4000 is designed to control swimming pool water conditions.
+It is equipped with 3 independent channels for monitoring chlorine, redox and pH.
+AUTODOS 4000 can regulate pH (by acid and/or alkali dosing) and chlorine levels.